leclerc162003/imi_app/README.md

 - Implemented Settings

 **Jarell Soh**
--Implemented Trending threads page
+- Implemented Trending threads page
--Implemented Trending group messaging
+- Implemented Trending group messaging
--Edited to full screen view for all pages
+- Edited to full screen view for all pages

 **Luo Yu Xuan**
 - Designed and updated UIs for all pages